Owona Nguini: "The Taliban want to pit the great North against the great South"

-The vice-rector of the University of Yaoundé I Mathias Eric Owona Nguini attacks some activists of the Movement for the Renaissance of Cameroon (MRC) whom he accuses of wanting to divide the country.
+Owona Nguini is the Vice-Rector of the University of Yaoundé I. He attacks some MRC activists whom he accuses of wanting to divide the country.

-Mathias Eric Onona Nguini has not forgotten his hatred for MRC activists.
+Owona Nguini has not forgotten her hatred for MRC activists.
 The political scientist and vice-rector at the University of Yaoundé I has come to believe that anyone who shares the vision of Maurice Kamto's party is an enemy of the Republic.
 His new target: Dr. Aristide Mono, political scientist and new consultant of Equinoxe TV.
 "The Taliban (MRC militants) are using Equinoxe and its in-house analyst Aristide Mono to portray the far north as the absolute enemy of the Renewal regime," Nguini said in an analysis.

 The vice-rector of the University of Yaoundé I continues.
 "After that they will come to accuse the Renewal and the CPDM of stirring up ethnic tensions.
 Such a level of perversity is incredible.
 The goal is to cultivate ethno-political animosity between the far North and the great South," continues the political scientist.